MicrosoftDocs/ai-builder/ai-builder-docs/prediction-performance.md

 ### Add more data

+The minimum requirement for training data is 50 records, but this doesn't mean 50 data records will train a highly predictive model.
+Try to provide 1000 or more data records, correctly labeled, with a realistic distribution between options.

+### Check your data distribution

-Even though the minimum requirement for training data is 50 records, it doesn't mean 50 data records can train a highly predictive model.
-For example, if your two option label is *Yes* or *No*, and most of your data record only has an *Yes* in this field, it’s hard for your model to learn from this data.
-And if your data is not correctly labeled, it will impact the accuracy in a negative way.
-Try to provide 1000 or more data records, correctly labeled, with a fairly even distribution between options.
+Example: If you are using two option label of *Yes* or *No*, and most of your data record only has a *Yes* in this field, it’s hard for your model to learn from this data.
+Try to have a distribution of options in your data that reflects the approximate distribution of the options you might see.
+For example, if you are looking at data fields for *cat_owner* and *dog_owner*, use a data distribution close to 50%.
+If you are looking at fraudulent transactions, use a more imbalanced distribution - perhaps 95% - 5%.
+Look to industry standards for this type of information if you don't know what to expect.

 ### Add more fields